 If your college tutor needs to visit you during your placement, you can arrange this with your manager once you're on centre.
-Unfortunately we are unable to offer placements to anyone under 18, or for periods shorter than twelve weeks.
+Unfortunately we are unable to offer placements to anyone under 18, or for periods shorter than eight weeks.
 Many PGL staff, including some of our managers and head office team began working for the company on a work placement, returned after finishing college and have made their career in the outdoors industry with us.

 No. We welcome applications from overseas residents and believe that cultural diversity amongst our staff team is invaluable.
 You MUST hold the relevant work permit or visa before applying to us and send a photocopy to us along with your application to prove your eligibility.
 If you apply online, you can scan and fax or email a copy to us, but you will need to bring the original documents with you when you arrive to start work, should you be offered a contract.

 To work at PGL you must be legally entitled to work in the UK.
 If you are applying from overseas, you must send proof of your right to work in the UK with your application form.